A community shop for Selborne

 - Committee gave their support to a potential new tenant to run the old Post Office as a commercial village shop, following a public meeting they held at the village hall.

-- Following the withdrawal of the prospective tenant for the old Post Office, we re-approached the owner of the old Post Office to reopen our discussion about the lease, but have made no progress.
+- Following the withdrawal of the prospective tenant for the old Post Office, we re-approached the owner of the old Post Office to reopen our discussion about the lease, but were unable to secure a lease term that would be suitable for a long-term community shop.

 -